rawin2516/Credit-Scoring/README.md

-# Machine_Learning
+# Credit Rating and Scoring System (CRASS)

-All self learning codes developed and in development
+Machine learning code for automatic credit assessment of customer.